Primitive Catalog

 Elementwise primitives such as Add and Mul do not silently broadcast.
 If shapes differ, the graph must contain an explicit BroadcastInDim.

-Transpose vs AD transpose
+Transpose vs AD linear_transpose

 Multi-output primitives